Nov 29, 2023 | Flooring Canada

-Smaller spaces: Darker floors can make a room feel smaller than it is, so it is important to have light-colored walls to offset this.
+Making a space feel small: Darker floors can make a room feel smaller than it is, so it is important to have light-coloured walls to offset this.

-No hidden debris: Dust, dirt, and debris are more visible on dark colored flooring, meaning you’ll have to clean them more often.
+No hidden debris: Dust, dirt, and debris are more visible on dark-coloured flooring, meaning you’ll have to clean them more often.
 A daily sweep and weekly mop can keep the floors cleaner and keep the visible debris down.

 Scratches: If you are a pet parent, remember that scratches are more apparent on dark floors.
-There are scratch-resistant dark flooring options, though!
+We do carry pet-proof, kid-proof scratch-resistant dark flooring options, though!

 Still not sure whether a light or dark floor is right for your home?
-Try Flooring America’s simple My Floor Style tool to easily preview how light and dark floors will look in your room.
-You’ll get an accurate visualization of any beautiful floor you want, right in your own home with no surprises.
+Try Flooring Canada's online Room Visualizer tool to easily preview how dark vs light wood floors will look in your space.
+Or, you can order flooring samples in the comfort of your home to get an accurate visualization of any beautiful floor you want, with no surprises.